cncf/techdocs/assessments/0009-in-toto/in-toto-analysis.md

 The analysis forms the basis for the recommendations and doc plan presented in the companion document, [(../in-toto-implementation.md)].

 ## Scope of analysis
-The documentation discussed here includes the contents of the website at https://in-toto.io and https://in-toto.readthedocs.io/, the in-toto Specification, and the documentation for contributors and users in the various GitHub repositories at https://github.com/in-toto.
-See [Survey of existing documentation](#survey-of-existing-documentation) below.
+The documentation discussed here includes the contents of the website at https://in-toto.io and https://in-toto.readthedocs.io/, the [in-toto Specification](https://github.com/in-toto/docs/tree/master/in-toto-spec.md), and the documentation for contributors and users in the various GitHub repositories at https://github.com/in-toto.
+See [Survey of existing documentation](../survey-of-existing-documentation).

 ### How this document is organized